Miller Brittain: Career

 Brittain is considered one of Canada's most prolific painters.
 His work broke from the style current at the time of the Group of Seven when landscapes dominated Canada's art scene.
 Brittain focused on working class life in his hometown of Saint John with his signature style of social realism.
 He was a founding member of the Federation of Canadian Artists in 1941.

 In the early 1940s, Brittain joined the Royal Canadian Air Force (RCAF) and was posted to the 78th Squadron of the R.A.F.
 Bomber Command, as a bomb-aimer.
 He was commissioned in November 1944 and was awarded the Distinguished Flying Cross.
-In 1945, he was appointed an official Second World War artist.
+In 1945, he was appointed an Official Second World War artist.
 One of his works, Night Target, Germany (1946), depicts a bombing raid over Germany.

 After the war, his paintings took on a more surreal aspect, taking as their subject biblical topics, abstract figures, nudes and flowers.
 In 1947, Brittain won a prize from the Canadian Society of Graphic Art and the next year he held two one-person shows at St. John in the New Brunswick Museum and in Dayton, Ohio, at the Dayton Museum.

+Personal life and death

-He married Connie Starr in 1951; he was devastated by her death from cancer seven years later and was treated several times for alcoholism in his later life.
-He died of a stroke in 1968 at the age of 55.
+Brittain married Constance Mary Starr on January 14, 1952.
+He was devastated by her death from cancer seven years later and was treated several times for alcoholism in his later life.
+In December 1967, Brittain suffered from a stroke.
+He later died following an illness at the age of 55 on January 21, 1968, in the Saint John General Hospital.

+Posthumous reputation

 In 1968, Brittain was awarded the Canadian Centennial Medal posthumously for his contribution to Canadian art.

-Posthumous reputation

 Brittain's work is held in private collections and a number of art galleries in Canada including the Beaverbrook Art Gallery, the National Gallery of Canada and the Canadian War Museum and a retrospective of his work has been held at the Art Gallery of Nova Scotia (2007) which travelled to the McMichael Canadian Art Collection.
+In 1983, 11 cartoon works done by Brittain were donated to the New Brunswick Museum by his daughter, Jennifer Brittain.

 The National Film Board of Canada produced a film based on his life in 1981.
 The film was awarded Best Overall Entry at the Atlantic Film Festival in 1982.